google/koladata/docs/api/kd_ext/ids.md

 Unlike `auto_reference_update` which resolves references across the entire slice, this operator processes each item independently.
-Each item&#39;s references are resolved only against the corresponding item in `input_ds`.
+Each item&#39;s references are resolved only against the item itself and the corresponding item in `input_ds`.

 Example:
   doc_schema = kd.schema.new_schema(val=kd.INT32)